cirosantilli/linux-cheat/net/apache.md

     firefox localhost/index.html

-This is how php does it!
+This is how PHP does it!

 #modules